-During the financial year the cost of pensions contributions £32,309 (2014: £31,730) has been charged to the Income and Expenditure Account.
+During the financial year the cost of pensions contributions £35,356 (2015: £32,309) has been charged to the Income and Expenditure Account.
 The Authority must also disclose its share of the assets and liabilities related to the scheme for its employees.
-The assets and liabilities of the Scheme as at 31 March 2015 were valued by the Fund's actuaries, Hymans Robertson, using the projected unit method, which assesses the future liabilities of the Scheme discounted to their present value.
+The assets and liabilities of the Scheme as at 31 March 2016 were valued by the Fund's actuaries, Hymans Robertson, using the projected unit method, which assesses the future liabilities of the Scheme discounted to their present value.
 The main financial assumptions used in the calculations are:

-Assumptions 31 March 2015 31 March 2014
+Assumptions 31 March 2016 31 March 2015

 % per annum % per annum

-Rate of increase in salaries 3.8% 4.1%
+Rate of increase in salaries 3.7% 3.8%

-Rate of increase in pensions 2.4% 2.8%
+Rate of increase in pensions 2.2% 2.4%

-Rate for discounting scheme liabilities 3.2% 4.3%
+Rate for discounting scheme liabilities 3.5% 3.2%

-Expected return on assets 3.2% 5.8%
+Expected return on assets 3.5% 3.2%

 The actuary has also adopted a set of demographic assumptions that are consistent with those used for the Pension Scheme at the last triennial valuation on 31st March 2013.
-The actuary used this valuation as the basis for the FRS17 calculations.
+The actuary used this valuation as the basis for the calculations.
 The assets in the Isle of Man Local Government Superannuation Scheme are valued at fair value, principally market value for investments, and the asset categories are shown in the Isle of Man Local Government Superannuation Scheme Accounts.

-(forming part of the financial statements for the year ended 31 March 2015)
+Notes to the Financial Statements (continued) (forming part of the financial statements for the year ended 31 March 2016)